sergiomrebelo/metamorphosis/README.md

 ```bash
 git clone https://github.com/<YOUR-USERNAME>/metamorphosis
 ```
+We remember that _Metamorphosis_ still a work-in-progress project and some features could not be available.
+Feel free to enter in contact with us if you have any issue.

 ## Technologies
 The presented poster designs were designed to be displayed both physically (_e.g._ in an outdoor interactive display) and virtually (_e.g._ on a dedicated online gallery).
 The only setup required is access to the captures of a webcam and microphone.
 The features of posters (_e.g._ format, size, elements placement position, etc.) were defined in a parametric manner.